gawainGIT/Tetris/README.md

 # Tetris
 A mini Tetris game.
-Its tetrominoes fall like free fall
+Its tetrominoes fall like free fall.